colinmorris/colinmorris.github.com/_posts/2022-06-03-n-circles-of-hell.md

 thumbnail: "/assets/circles-of-hell/Angelico.jpg"
 ---

 I recently created this graphic from the [Google Books ngram dataset](https://books.google.com/ngrams), mostly as an excuse for visual punnery.
-It compares the frequency in books of the phrases "first circle of Hell", "second circle of Hell", "third circle of Hell", etc.:
+It compares the frequency in books of the phrases "first circle of Hell", "second circle of Hell", "third circle of Hell", etc. The width of each ring corresponds to its frequency:

 <img src="/assets/circles-of-hell/width.png"
 />